chiknas/SwanCloudServerDeploy/RPI_README.md

-# SwanCloudServerDeploy on a Raspberry Pi 4
+# SwanCloudServerDeploy on a Raspberry Pi

 Instructions on how to use this project with a Raspberry Pi.
+This has been tested on a Raspberry Pi 4 and Raspbian Lite OS.

+## Setup Docker

+Follow the [official how to](https://docs.docker.com/engine/install/debian/) install docker on a debian based linux distro.

+### Run docker with no sudo

+1. Add the Docker group if it doesn’t already exist: `sudo groupadd docker`

+2. Add the connected user “$USER” to the docker group.
+Change the user name to match your preferred user if you do not want to use your current user:
+   `sudo gpasswd -a $USER docker`

+3. Logout and log back in again

 ## Mount external usb drive